HD 98800

 HD 98800, also catalogued as TV Crateris (TV Crt), is a quadruple star system in the constellation of Crater (the cup).
-Parallax measurements made by the Hipparcos spacecraft put it at a distance of about 150 light-years (45 parsecs) away, but this value is in high error.
+Parallax measurements made by the Hipparcos spacecraft put it at a distance of about 150 light-years (45 parsecs) away.
 The system is located within the TW Hydrae association (TWA), and has received the designation TWA 4.

 The system consists of HD 98800 A and HD 98800 B each of which contains two stars.
 In 2007, a debris disk was discovered orbiting HD 98800 B consisting of two rings which indicates there may be an extrasolar planet orbiting within a distance of 1.5 to 2 astronomical units.

 Stellar system

 The system is a member of the TW Hydrae association, a group of young stars.
 Its membership was derived from the fact that its proper motion is similar to other stars in the group.
 The system itself is estimated to be around 7-10 million years old.

 HD 98800 is a quadruple system, with two pairs of stars orbiting each other.
 The two pairs are separated by over an arcsecond, so the wide visual orbit is poorly known.
 A preliminary range of orbits has been calculated, with an orbital period of 300 to 430 years, as well as a moderate eccentricity of 0.3 to 0.6.

 The primary component, HD 98800 A, is a K-type main-sequence star with a varying radial velocity.
 This indicates the presence of another star orbiting it, but light from that star cannot be detected, so the system is a single-lined spectroscopic binary.
 The secondary system, HD 98800 B, is another spectroscopic binary, but double-lined since both stars (another K-type star and a red dwarf) can be directly detected.
 The stars in the HD 98800 are much larger than would be expected from their masses: at such a young age, these stars have not condensed into their normal size yet.